Antisemitism in Australia: World War II and postwar period

+1967 to 1990s

-Following the Six-Day War, some far-left activists pushed an anti-Israel agenda influenced by anti-Zionist propaganda from the Soviet Union, which impacted some Australian university campuses.
-In the 1970s, the Australian Union of Students was under Trotskyist and Maoist influences and proposed anti-Israel resolutions and Jewish students who opposed these resolutions were physically attacked.
-Attacks on Jewish property and institutions increased with tensions in the Middle East, with corresponding increases in security precautions.
-In 1975, ASIO documents revealed that Palestinian terrorists planned to kill high-profile Jewish figures including the Israeli ambassador Michael Elizur and Jewish communal leader Isi Leibler and journalist Sam Lipski.
+Following the Six-Day War, some far-left activists pushed an anti-Israel agenda which was influenced by anti-Zionist propaganda which was produced in the Soviet Union, the circulation of this propaganda impacted some Australian university campuses.
+In the 1970s, the Australian Union of Students was under Trotskyist and Maoist influences and it proposed anti-Israel resolutions and Jewish students who opposed these resolutions were physically attacked.
+Attacks on Jewish property and institutions increased in response to the increase in tensions in the Middle East, leading to corresponding increases in the number and intensity of security measures.
+In 1975, ASIO documents revealed that Palestinian terrorists planned to kill high-profile Jewish figures, including the Israeli ambassador Michael Elizur and Jewish communal leader Isi Leibler and journalist Sam Lipski.
 Former prime minister Bob Hawke, who was deemed a vocal supporter of Israel, was also considered for attack.
 1978 saw a Melbourne synagogue defaced with swastikas.
 The local community reported instituted new security measures to prevent additional incidents.

-In his 1989 review of early history of antisemitism in Australia (colonial period through the immediate postwar period), Sol Encel, observed that aside from its impact on immigration policy, antisemitism in Australia in this period can be viewed as a relatively minor social problem.
+In the early 1970s, Jewish community leaders in New South Wales were targeted in a series of letter bombs.

-A 1969 survey found that approximately 20 per cent of Jewish refugees to Australia and 30 per cent of non-refugee Australian Jews reported to have experienced antisemitism in the country.
-The most common form of antisemitism reported involved antisemitic insults or threats, and a minority of cases involved economic discrimination, social discrimination, and physical attacks.
+The results of a 1969 survey revealed that approximately 20 per cent of Jewish refugees who were living in Australia and 30 per cent of non-refugee Australian Jews reported that they had experienced antisemitism in the country.
+The most common form of antisemitism reportedly consisted of antisemitic insults or threats, and a small number of antisemitic acts consisted of economic discrimination, social discrimination, and physical attacks.
+In 1977, an incident involving alleged antisemitic language in a Greek Australian newspaper resulted in an investigation by the federal commissioner for community relations.